The 12 Steps of the Days of Awe

 By Rabbi Joe Ozarowski, Rabbinic Counselor and Chaplain at JCFS Chicago, D. Min., BCC

 People actively working a Recovery Program already know the worth and power of the well-known 12 Steps.
 But I have always believed that everyone should work a program – there is so much wisdom within these sensible steps that can help all people struggling with challenges.

-At the addiction and misuse services, we try to connect the spirituality and practices of Judaism to the Steps and addiction-recovery year round.
+At JCFS Chicago addiction services, we try to connect the spirituality and practices of Judaism to the Steps and addiction-recovery year round.
 The Jewish Days of Awe, often known as the “High Holidays,” offer us the chance to reflect and integrate the Steps with the larger spiritual messages embedded in these special days.

 How many of us find times that our lives seem unmanageable?
 Probably most of us -- the renewing themes of Rosh Hashana and the cleansing themes of Yom Kippur give us the chance to step back and see our lives in perspective before we begin to think of change.